Traffic Alert: Hungryneck Boulevard between Venning Road and Market Center Boulevard

-Beginning Saturday, April 18 Mount Pleasant Waterworks will be working to clean out an obstruction from the wastewater transmission line on Hungryneck Boulevard between Venning Road and Market Center Boulevard.
-Due to excessive noise, the work is being performed between the hours of 7 a.m. - 7 p.m., and the public should expect delays.
+Beginning Wednesday April 22 through Thursday Aril 23 Mount Pleasant Waterworks will be inspecting and conducting maintenance on the wastewater transmission line on Hungryneck Boulevard between Venning Road and Market Center Boulevard.
+The public should expect delays between the hours of 10 p.m. to 5 a.m.

 During this time period there will be a lane shift with flagging operations.